pkro/declarative_apps/0_partial_application_arity_currying.md

 - stored in length property of function object

 **Point free programming**
-- programming paradigm in which function definitions do not identify arguments ("points" ) on which they operate
+- programming paradigm in which function definitions / usage do not identify arguments ("points" ) on which they operate
 - example:

     const x = books.filter(point => isTechnology(point)) // NOT point free